 Make it clear that employees need permission to take any unpaid leave

-- Any extensions to time away from the workplace should be agreed in advance.
+- Any extended periods away from the workplace should be agreed in advance.

 6. Lateness and absence

 If you have standard working hours, make persistent lateness a disciplinary issue

 - Ask employees to let you know if they are going to be late, and to report to their managers on arrival.

 You cannot expect people to come to work if they are genuinely ill

 - You can decide how much you are going to pay them, beyond the limits of statutory sick pay.

 - You may want to set a limit on how much and for how long you will pay, but make exceptions where appropriate.

 - Have a policy of monitoring absences and issue warnings when absences become unacceptable.